All About Herbs: List of Herbs and Their Uses

 Medicinal Herbs

 • Herbs have been used for generations to treat ailments.
-The seeds such as anise, fennel have many magical powers in curing diseases.
-From ancient times, thyme was considered a source of courage, and tansy whereas sesame seeds were associated with immortality.
+The seeds, such as anise and fennel, have many magical powers in curing diseases.
+From ancient times, thyme was considered a source of courage, and tansy, whereas sesame seeds were associated with immortality.

-• Herbal tea is made by a combination of boiling water and dried herbs.
-There are many old documents available today of ancient Egypt in which the use of herbal tea is documented.
+• Herbal tea is made by combining boiling water and dried herbs.
+Many ancient documents of ancient Egypt document the use of herbal tea.

 Chamomile is one of the most common herbs, and it is said that it takes away fatigue and pain.
 The oil from the flowers is used to relieve many pains and aches, including joint cramps.
 Chamomile tea is also helpful in healing migraines or headaches.